 Feeling nauseous in the morning can be the result of many different things.
 However, I’ve found it to be most common depending on what I’ve eaten the night before.
-When you wake up feeling sick to your stomach, it may not be because you’re pregnant or suffering from the flu.
-Sometimes it can be the result of poor eating.
+When you wake up vomiting in the morning, it may be the result of poor eating.

 Eating poorly does more than just stack on the pounds.
 It can cause indigestion, which can show itself in a myriad of ways.
-Gas, diarrhea and even an upset stomach in the morning may be because of something you ate before going to bed.
+Gas, diarrhea and even an upset stomach in the morning is often the result of something you ate before going to bed.

 Too Many Sweets

 In reality, overloading your system with sugar the night before can easily prompt vomiting in the morning.

 Eating Too Much Right Before Bed